-Digital subtraction myelography has the best temporal resolution and with newer equipment allowing Dyna-CT also can obtain cross-sectional images.
+Digital subtraction myelography has the best temporal resolution, and with newer equipment allowing Dyna-CT, can also obtain cross-sectional images.

 4b.
-No / intermittent leaks
+No or intermittent leaks

-Nuclear medicine myelography can also be employed, using intrathecal 111Indium-DTPA, with images obtained typically at 1, 2, 4, 24 and in some instances even 48 hours post injection 9.
-Localisation can be seen as focal accumulation of activity.
+Nuclear medicine myelography can also be employed, using intrathecal 111Indium-DTPA, with images obtained typically at 1, 2, 4, 24 and in some instances even 48 hours post-injection 9.
+Localisation can be seen as a focal accumulation of activity.
 In some cases, only indirect evidence of a leak being present 'somewhere' is available, which is only really useful in instances where the diagnosis of CSF leak remains uncertain.
 Indirect evidence includes 9:

-- early accumulation of activity within the urinary tract (kidneys / bladder) at 4 hours
+- early accumulation of activity within the urinary tract (kidneys/bladder) at 4 hours

 - absent activity over the cerebral convexities at 24 hours